 Gashadokuro: The Giant Skeleton

 Gashadokuro is a colossal skeleton formed from the bones of people who died of hunger or in war.
-It wanders the night, attacking the unwary.
-Its presence is heralded by a crackling sound that sends chills even through the bravest.
+It roams the night, attacking the unsuspecting.
+Its presence is announced by a crackling sound that chills even the bravest.

 Noppera-bō: The Faceless Ghost

-These spirits are known for their common human appearance, until their faces disappear, leaving a smooth and frightening surface.
-They are not usually violent, but their ability to cause panic is unmatched.
+These spirits are known for their common human appearance until their faces disappear, leaving a smooth and frightening surface.
+They are not usually violent, but their power to cause panic is unmatched.

 FAQ